nr-johnson/tfministry/README.md

 ## Site Features:
 - ### Single Page App:
     This is a bit misleading as the whole app doesn't run off a single plage, but the main four pages (and admin when logged in) use the same HTML page and request data from the server using AJAX each time the client navigates.
-This provides a what I believe to be a superiorly smooth user experience.
+This provides what I believe to be a superior, smooth user experience.

 - ### Admin Area:
     A key feature the Tolivers desired was a way to easily add updates and change key sections of the page without having to make constant requests of me.
 So I created a password locked area with variouse forms that allow them to add photo updates and change the content on the `/home` and `/training` pages.